 If an abnormality is identified, you may be referred to the breast specialists at our breast clinic for additional testing.

 If you have a genetic predisposition to breast cancer, or one is suspected, you may benefit from the close relationship our breast specialists have with the genetic counselors in Duke’s Hereditary Cancer Clinic.
 We can arrange for you to undergo genetic counseling and testing, if appropriate.

 Choose Duke for your personalized breast risk assessment

 - We offer mammography at six convenient locations in Durham and Wake counties.
 Same-day appointments are available, and you can get same-day results during our Saturday clinics.

-- Immediate access to our breast cancer program.
-If needed, you will have immediate access to the entire scope of our nationally recognized breast cancer program, which includes the most advanced breast imaging technology and breast cancer treatment available, medical and surgical care, clinical trials, patient and family support, and advanced breast reconstruction techniques.
+- If needed, you will have immediate access to the entire scope of our nationally recognized breast cancer program, which includes the most advanced breast imaging technology and breast cancer treatments, medical and surgical care, clinical trials, patient and family support, and advanced breast reconstruction techniques.

 BREAST CANCER RISK ASSESSMENT

 Your customized breast care evaluation and plan may include:

 Several types of breast imaging are available for screening; we will recommend the technology that suits your history, and your breasts, as well as how often it should be repeated.